AppliedEnergistics/Applied-Energistics-2/guidebook/ae2-mechanics/autocrafting.md

 There is actually an even more "general" form of "pattern" than a processing pattern.
 A <ItemLink id="level_emitter" /> with a crafting card can be set to emit a redstone signal in order to craft something.
 This "pattern" does not define, or even care about ingredients.
-All it says is "If you emit redstone from this level emitter, the ME system will receive this item at some point in the near or distant future".
+All it says is "If you emit redstone from this level emitter, the ME system will recieve this item at some point in the near or distant future".
 This is usually used to activate and deactivate infinite farms which require no input ingredients, or to activate a system that handles recursive recipes (which standard autocafting cannot understand) like, for example, "1 cobblestone = 2 cobblestone" if you have a machine that duplicates cobblestone.